 But then the extremely lightweight headless CMS came along to address the increasingly fragmented world of digital experiences.
-What can you expect of headless CMS in regards to marketing?
+What can you expect of headless CMS in regard to marketing?

-Your tasks in a CMS may include producing content, building landing pages, distributing and sharing content, building SEO structure, analysing performance, maintaining ads, and generating leads and engagement.
+Your tasks in a CMS may include producing content, building landing pages, distributing and sharing content, building SEO structure, analyzing performance, maintaining ads, and generating leads and engagement.

 Now prepare to think anew.
-A headless CMS is nothing like a traditional CMS you have become so used to.
-For instance, in pure headless solutions, there are no visuals, no previews, no technical SEO, no landing page setup, and not even a site hierarchy.
+A headless CMS is nothing like the traditional CMS you have become accustomed to.
+For instance, in pure, first-gen headless solutions, there are no visuals, no previews, no technical SEO, no landing page setup, and not even a site hierarchy.

 The headless approach thus fosters closer collaboration between marketers and developers, as marketers now depend wholly on the developer to do great work on the presentation.

 But as both the years and technology progressed, we saw an increase in the variety of digital devices and channels.
-The PDA, the smartphone, the tablet, the smartwatch, the wearables, the Internet of Things, as well as digital signage, microservices, and even functions within websites.
+The PDA, the smartphone, the tablet, the smartwatch, the wearables, the Internet of Things, as well as digital signage, voice assistants, in-store beacons, microservices, and even functions within websites.

 Learn more: The history of CMS – what has happened?